python/devguide/coredev.rst

 It is expected that on the issue tracker you have a username in the form of "first_name.last_name".
-If your initial issue tracker username is not of this form you can change it.
+If your initial issue tracker username is not of this form, please change it.
 This is so that it is easier to assign issues to the right person.